conoro/hugo.conoroneill.com/content/post/greenways-blueways-highways-byways-health-tourism-and-a-vision-for-irelands-future.md

 Let's stop playing with [mickey-mouse Rural Recreation funding](http://www.ahrrga.gov.ie/e4-455-million-approved-by-minister-ring-for-75-rural-recreation-projects/), welcome tho it is, and do this right.

-## Pedestrian Hostile in Two generations
+## Pedestrian hostile in two generations
 Hillwalkers and outdoorsey people are a very specific segment.
 We need to be casting the net much wider and make walking the default for everyone, not the exception.

 How did we go in two generations from being a piss poor country that couldn't afford cars to one which is actively pedestrian hostile?
 We went from every kid cycling or walking to school and even university to almost zero.